duceppemo/BACoN/README.md

   -h, --help            show this help message and exit -r /path/to/reference_organelle/genome.fasta, --reference /path/to/reference_organelle/genome.fasta
                         Reference genome for read mapping.
 Mandatory.
-  -i /path/to/input/folder/, --input /path/to/input/folder/
+  -i /path/to/input/folder/ or /path/to/my_fastq.gz, --input /path/to/input/folder/ or /path/to/my_fastq.gz
-                        Folder that contains the read files.
+                        Folder that contains the fastq files or individual fastq file.
 Mandatory.
   -o /path/to/output/folder/, --output /path/to/output/folder/
                         Folder to hold the result files.
 Mandatory.
+  -b {minimap2,bbduk}, --baiting-method {minimap2,bbduk}
+                        Baiting method.
+Default "minimap2".
+Optional.
+  -a {flye,shasta}, --assembly-method {flye,shasta}
+                        Assembly method.
+Default "flye".
+Optional.
+  --min-read-size 3000  Minimum read size for Shasta assembler.
+Default 3000.
+Optional.
   -t 16, --threads 16   Number of threads.
 Default is maximum available(16).
+Optional.
-Optional -p 2, --parallel 2    Number of samples to process in parallel.
+  -p 2, --parallel 2    Number of samples to process in parallel.
 Default is 2.
-Optional
+Optional.
+  -m 57, --memory 57    Memory in GB.
+Default is 85% of total memory (57) -s 150000, --size 150000
+                        Override automatically detected reference size.
+Optional.
+  -k 99, --kmer-size 99
+                        Kmer size for baiting.
+Only used if "--baiting-method" is "bbduk".
+Optional.
+  --keep-bam            Do not delete BAM files.
+Only used if "--baiting-method" is "minimap2".
+Optional.
 ```

 ## Example